chroniclesofcode/meditations/docs/meditations/awareness.md

 thoughts back onto your breath.
 This is the very muscle of self-control, and like all muscles, can be trained.

-I have recently watched a show called 'Sousou no Frieren' - in this show, the main character perfectly conceals and suppresses the fluctuations of her magical power for milennia - a task deemed by the show as requiring a large amount of concentration - yet she has almost impossibly mastered this skill to be doing it subconsciously 24/7, only revealing her true power when facing formidable foes.
-Every time a villain discovers her power was over 100x than what it seems on the surface, they are immensely shocked as this feat is virtually impossible.
+I have recently watched a show called Frieren: Beyond Journey's End - in this show, the main character perfectly conceals and suppresses the fluctuations of her magical power for milennia - a task deemed by the show as requiring an incredible amount of concentration and focus - yet she has almost impossibly mastered this skill to be doing it subconsciously 24/7, only revealing her true power when facing formidable enemies.
+Every time a villain discovers her power was over 100x than what it seemed on the surface, they are immensely shocked as this feat is virtually impossible.
 I like to parallelise this technique to that of your internal conflict resolution - every waking moment, we should monitor all the thoughts and desires that